shlomielbaz/CSharp-interview-questions/README.md

 <ol>
   <li>
-    Implement a function that gets a string and prints the longest a part from string that contains at list one upper case character but not a digit<br />
+    <b>A longest string between digits</b> - implement a function that gets a string and prints the longest a part from string that contains at list one upper case character but not a digit<br />
     Code file: <a href="https://github.com/shlomisderot/interview-questions/blob/master/longestString.cs">longestString.cs</a>
   </li>

   <li>
-    Implement a stack that accepts the following commands and performs the operations described:<br />
+    <b>Super stack</b> - implement a stack that accepts the following commands and performs the operations described:<br />
     <ul>
       <li><i>push v</i>: Push integer <i>v</i> onto the top of the stack.</li>
       <li><i>pop</i>: Pop the top element from the stack.</li>